rmorsomme/Fractals-and-Chaos-Game/Script.md

 Outline of Script
 -----------------

 I kick off this script with a well-know fractal: the Sierpinski Gasket.
-I write a function that uses the chaos game to generate it and then experiment with the parameters to vary the shape of and the patterns in the obtained fractal.
-I then generalize the function to generate fractals with any number of vertices before finishing the script with an adaptation of the chaos game that generates Barnsley Fern, another beautiful fractal.
+I write a function that uses the chaos game to generate it and then experiment with the parameters to vary the shape and patterns of the obtained figure I then generalize the function to generate fractals with any number of vertices before finishing the script with an adaptation of the chaos game that generates Barnsley Fern, another beautiful fractal.

 Sierpinski Gasket and Other Triangular Fractals
 ===============================================